All Episodes

 Ludicrous.

-So, Alex is rambling.
+So Alex is rambling.

-From any kind of semblance of his show being a show.
+He's completely untethered from any kind of semblance of his show being a show.

 I can't stress this enough.